SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(n)
     - Space Complexity: O(n)

-    **Easier Approach:** Use the length of a string plus a string delimiter
+    **Easier Approach:** Use the length of a string plus a string delimiter, in the case that within the string there is another length of string plus delimiter, it does NOT matter since **when we encode, the encoding scheme is always FIRST**

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/57c9ef07-e57b-4299-8fa8-af5ba9ad8553/Untitled.png)